 Many people do not like the black stains that can occur when smoke can darken the ceilings and walls around patios.

 It’s true that charcoal grills are the most common type of grill, but that doesn’t mean you’re stuck with this method.
+Some of the other grills that I would recommend using on a covered patio or porch are Best Grill For Covered Porch Or Patio [GAS, PELLET GRILL]

 So can you put a grill under a covered patio?
-Yes, many modern options in grilling like gas grills and pellet grills allow you to bbq under a covered patio or porch.
+Yes, many modern options in grilling like gas grills and pellet grills allow you to BBQ under a covered patio or porch.

 A charcoal grill is a very useful and relatively inexpensive outdoor cooking tool.
 Your charcoal grill should never be used in an enclosed area such as under a porch or patio.